xabbu42/Master/arbeit.md

 a $(⊃ □)$ rule and therefore has no prehistoric families itself.
 In G3s + $(Cut)$ proofs, the subformula property (\ref{sub}) and therefore also lemma \ref{global} no longer holds.
-That means we can have an occurrance of a family $□$ as part of a cut formula in the *global* prehistory of a $(⊃ □)$ rule, which by the *local* definition
+That means we can have an occurrence of a family $□$ as part of a cut formula in the *global* prehistory of a $(⊃ □)$ rule, which by the *local* definition
 \label{defcut} is not a local prehistoric family.